March 3, 2025

 Changing file to Viewer access

-Go to Google Slides and select an existing presentation or select New (+) to create one.
+Open Google Slides and select an existing presentation or click New (+) to create one.

 choosing-a-presentation-to-add-audio-to

-Select the slide you want to add the audio file to then choose Insert > Audio from the toolbar.
+Select the slide where you want to add audio, then choose Insert > Audio from the toolbar.

 Selecting insert audio from Google Slides menu